fogleman/Craft/README.md

 ### Server

 You need the [konstructs/server](https://github.com/konstructs/server) to play the game.
-You can download a compiled JAR from [bintray.com/nsg/craft/craft-server/](https://bintray.com/nsg/craft/craft-server/view#files).
+You can download a compiled JAR from [bintray.com/konstructs/jars/server/](https://bintray.com/konstructs/jars/server/view#files).

-Start it with `java -jar craft-server*.jar` and connect to it with the client, for example: `./craft localhost nsg mypassword`.
+Start it with `java -jar konstructs-server*.jar` and connect to it with the client, for example: `./konstructs localhost nsg mypassword`.